 This isn’t necessarily a fun or easy exercise, but there is a lot of value in it.
 Being honest with yourself about your strengths and shortcomings is an opportunity to improve your overall success rate.
 You will be able to play to your strengths, and either avoid or work on improving your weak points.

 6. Signing off for the day.
 I’m not going to lie: in this day and age, with so much information and technology at our fingertips, this routine is hard.
 There’s always more research to do, more to learn, more to discover.
 But if you work too hard, you’ll just be spinning your wheels after a while.
-As such, the best traders make a routine of taking breaks…all of my top millionairestudents and I LOVe taking time off every now and then to travel and our profits allow for some luxury travel too 🙂
+As such, the best traders make a routine of taking breaks…all of my top millionaire trading challenge students and I LOVE taking time off every now and then to travel and our profits allow for some luxury travel too 🙂

 But have a ritual or routine centered around signing off for the day.
 You can’t work all the time, otherwise, you’ll start to resent and hate it.
 By recognizing the importance of rest time, you aren’t being lazy, but rather, you are investing in your own future success.